nutanix-japan/gsolanding/docs/cluster_lookup/cluster_lookup.md

 4. You will see the following details:

     - Labs - only the ones you have registered for (other will be displayed `N/A`)
-    - Nutanix cluster
+    - Nutanix cluster login credentials
-    - Cluster login credentials
+    - Other credentials and information specific to the labs
     - Your Windows/Linux tools VM names and credentials (if any)